How to Use a Massage Gun: Complete Beginner's Guide for Every Muscle Group

 Neck

 Extreme caution.
-Only the trapezius (the muscle running from neck to shoulder), never the front or sides of the neck.
+Only the trapezius (the muscle running , never the front or sides of the neck.
 Lowest speed, cushion head, 30 seconds max.

 Arms and Forearms